vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-how-much-money.md

 the trade of a country freely and currently; more than which would be of no advantage in trade, and less, if much less, exceedingly detrimental to it._

-— Benjamin Franklin, The Nature and Necessity of a Paper Currency, 172915
+— Benjamin Franklin, _The Nature and Necessity of a Paper Currency,_ 1729^15

 After the Great Depression, when President Franklin D. Roosevelt took office in 1933, one quarter of the US workforce was unemployed.